determines which forms ld evaluates

 generation and proof of the termination conditions, and the

-rules.
+and some :type-prescription rules.
 By ``normally'' above we mean

-.
-How does a defun
+when ld-skip-proofsp is nil.
+How does a defun behave when

-ld-skip-proofsp
+ld-skip-proofsp is non-nil?

-performs the syntactic
+If ld-skip-proofsp is t, then defun performs the syntactic

 well-formedness checks and computes and stores the various rules,